-Some occupants will be unable to climb stairs and others may not be able to climb dozens of stories.
+Some occupants will be unable to climb stairs, and others may not be able to climb dozens of stories.
 But if more occupants use stairwells, it will help balance elevator traffic flow and reduce bottlenecks.

 Include Signage in and Around the Elevator to Reinforce Protocols

-Returning to facilities in a COVID-19 world will prove challenging at first to many employees.
+Returning to facilities in a COVID-19 world will prove challenging at first for many employees.
 There are a lot of new rules.
 Make sure you include an abundance of visuals to help remind occupants about what they should do.